Ancient Thera: Ptolemaic garrison

 Some information about the role of the Ptolemaic soldiers in the city is known from inscriptions.
-There were originally only three officers and about 300 soldiers stationed in Thera, but later further office holders and pensioned officers settled there and clearly changed the character of the city.
+There were originally only three officers and about 300 soldiers stationed in Thera, but later further office holders and pensioned officers settled there and changed the character of the city.
 It is not known whether the entire population was placed under military administration or whether it could retain its political independence.
 On the one hand the soldiers were Greeks from the mainland, but on the other hand the proportion of Egyptian mercenaries rapidly increased, who with their gods strongly influenced the city's religious cults.